loda-lang/loda-programs/programs/oeis/list0.md

 * [A020648](http://oeis.org/A020648) ([L03 program](020/A020648.asm)): Least positive integer k for which 9^n divides k!.
 * [A020654](http://oeis.org/A020654) ([L20 program](020/A020654.asm)): Lexicographically earliest infinite increasing sequence of nonnegative numbers containing no 5-term arithmetic progression.
 * [A020655](http://oeis.org/A020655) ([L03 program](020/A020655.asm)): Lexicographically earliest increasing sequence of positive numbers that contains no arithmetic progression of length 5.
-* [A020657](http://oeis.org/A020657) ([L03 program](020/A020657.asm)): Lexicographically earliest increasing sequence of nonnegative numbers that contains no arithmetic progression of length 7.
 * [A020695](http://oeis.org/A020695) ([L08 program](020/A020695.asm)): Pisot sequence E(2,3).
 * [A020696](http://oeis.org/A020696) ([L41 program](020/A020696.asm)): Let a,b,c,...k be all divisors of n; a(n) = (a+1)*(b+1)*...*(k+1).
 * [A020698](http://oeis.org/A020698) ([L08 program](020/A020698.asm)): a(n) = 5*a(n-1) - 2*a(n-2), with a(0)=2, a(1)=9.